 - How long do you want institutions to participate in this study?

 This study will be longitudinal and ongoing.We encourage participating institutions to build the survey tools into the culture of their institution so that we are always gathering data pertaining to learning competencies, much like how every year institutions fill out the NIRSA Institutional Data Set.
 This will be a benefit to discover how students are reporting learning competencies over the long term.
-However participation is rolling, meaning at any given time an institution can either join or leave the study based on their needs.If an institution needs to discontinue participation in the study we request that you let the research host team know by contacting April (email@example.com) and Cat (firstname.lastname@example.org).
+However participation is rolling, meaning at any given time an institution can either join or leave the study based on their needs.If an institution needs to discontinue participation in the study we request that you let the research host PI know by contacting April (firstname.lastname@example.org)..